Y0rFa1se/SERVER_SETUP/README.md

 # SERVER_SETUP

-run this script as a root after update/upgrade and installation of git
+Execute this script as root following system updates and Git installation.

 ## Example